 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, the administrator, teachers, and campus supervisors are strategically assigned to designated entrance areas and the playground.
-During recess, staff members supervise playground activity.
-The administrator, campus supervisors, and lunch supervisors monitor lunch time activity in the cafeteria and on the playground.
+As students arrive on campus each morning, the administrator and teachers are strategically assigned to designated entrance areas and the playground.
+During recess, teachers supervise playground activity.
+The administrator and noon supervisors monitor lunch time activity in the cafeteria and on the playground.
 At the end of the day when students are dismissed, the administrator and teachers monitor student behavior to ensure a safe and orderly departure.

-Lydiksen Elementary School is a closed campus.
+Alisal Elementary School is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.